Abel Magwitch: Synopsis

 Magwitch tricks the seven-year-old boy into believing that he has an accomplice who is a terrible young man who would tear out and eat Pip's heart and liver if Pip did not help them.
-Magwitch demands Pip to get him "wittles" (food) and a file.
+Magwitch demands Pip to get him "wittles" (victuals, food) and a file.
 Pip, terrified, steals a pork pie, brandy and a file from his house and brings them to Magwitch the next morning.
-On his way, he encounters another convict, bruised in the face, who he initially thought was Magwitch and then believes to be the young man Magwitch had told him about.
+On his way, he encounters another convict, bruised in the face, whom he initially thought was Magwitch and then believes to be the young man Magwitch had told him about.
 Magwitch, upon hearing about the other escapee, realizes that Compeyson has also escaped and, after having eaten, drunk, and filed his leg iron off, he sets off to search for him.
 He finds him and decides, not caring for his own fate, to take him back to the Hulks.
 The pair are still struggling when soldiers find and seize them.

 Compeyson argued that his escape was due to being terrorized by Magwitch.
 Consequently, his punishment was light, whereas Magwitch was put in irons, retried, and deported to New South Wales for life.
 Magwitch had a number of jobs in Australia, including that of a sheep farmer and stock breeder, and became rich.
 He never forgot Pip's kindness to him and decided to do something for the boy, in part because he reminded him of his lost daughter, who would have been about the same age as Pip.
 Magwitch sent money to Mr. Jaggers, who passed it to Pip and sought to make the boy a gentleman.
 Jaggers is not permitted to let Pip know who his benefactor is unless Magwitch chooses to reveal himself as the benefactor to Pip.

 Dickens continues his tale in about 1829, when Pip is 23 years old, Magwitch secretly returns to England under the name of "Provis".
 When he reveals himself to Pip, both are disappointed.
-Pip does not feel gratitude towards Magwitch but rather disgust and repulsion as he discovers where his money came from (partly because he had thought Miss Havisham had been assisting him in wooing her protegée Estella) and his feelings are thinly veiled.
+Pip does not feel gratitude towards Magwitch but rather disgust and repulsion as he discovers where his money came from (partly because he had thought Miss Havisham had been assisting him in wooing her protegee Estella) and his feelings are thinly veiled.
 However, Pip's feelings towards Magwitch improve as he learns the convict's history.
 He decides nonetheless that he does not want to accept more money from Provis, despite the fact he is being hounded by debt collectors.